ShahidHKhan/JacksDeliWeb/README.md

 # JacksDeliWeb
-Website for Jacks Deli, locating in New Paltz, NY.
+Website for Jacks Deli, located in New Paltz, NY.
+*idk if this is permanent or just for fun yet*